genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 **How do I initialize the files?**

 You can start initialisation from various places in our system.
-For example, you can use special File Initializer app accepting multiple file, then, you can start initialization when run dataflow.
+For example, you can use special File Initializer application accepting multiple file, then, you can start initialization when run dataflow.
-Morover, you can right-click file name wherever you are and select "start initialization" option in the context menu: on the app page, in File Manger, Task Manager etc.
+Moreover, you can right-click file name wherever you are and select "start initialization" option in the context menu: on the application page, in File Manger, Task Manager etc.

 **How do I create a data flow?**

-To create a data flow, select the data you wish to analyse and choose the first app you wish to use in your analysis.
-On the app page, using the "add step" button, add the rest of the desired steps.
+To create a data flow, select the data you wish to analyse and choose the first application you wish to use in your analysis.
+On the application page, using the "add step" button, add the rest of the desired steps.
 Once you are done, click on the name of the file (or files) at the top of the page, go to Manage, and click on Create New Data Flow.
 Your new data flow can be found in the Created Files folder

-If you don’t want to create a data flow from scratch, but rather re-use the same analysis pipeline used to create a file, click on the name of that file, go to Manage, and select Create New Data Flow.
+If you do not want to create a data flow from scratch, but rather re-use the same analysis pipeline used to create a file, click on the name of that file, go to Manage, and select Create New Data Flow.

 Selecting File Provenance instead of Create New Data Flow will show you the pipeline (in the form of a data flow) that was used to create this file.
 Read more about data flows in this tutorial_.

 **What’s the difference between BWA and Bowtie2?**